Wu Jianping: Background and education

+Career

 His research interests include computer architectures, routing and protocols.
 As one of main initiators and promoters of Next-Generation Internet (NGI) in China, he is in charge of the CERNET2 backbone, which deployed the world's largest IPv6 Internet backbone.

+Awards

 He was awarded the 2010 Jonathan B. Postel Service Award. for his services to Internet developments in China.

 Wu was elected an academician of the Chinese Academy of Engineering in 2015.
+In 2018, he became a laureate of the Asian Scientist 100 by the Asian Scientist.
 In September 2019, he was elected an International Fellow of the Royal Academy of Engineering.